[Originally published on Jan 31, 2013 – Updated with a new technique and recipe]

 You may notice that it’s very similar to an Italian gremolata (parsley, lemon juice and garlic).
 Though in this case, swapping out the lemon juice with the olive oil makes it much more meat friendly.
 Gremolata is great on grilled vegetables in the summer time or sautéing with some hearty greens.

-About the chimichurri: I've adapted a recipe from Francis Mallmann in his Seven Fires: Grilling the Argentine Way cookbook (which is a prominent member of my Essential Kitchen Bookshelf list).
+About the chimichurri: I’ve adapted a recipe from Francis Mallmann in his Seven Fires: Grilling the Argentine Way cookbook (which is a prominent member of my Essential Kitchen Bookshelf list).
 In addition to the basic three ingredients mentioned above, he adds in oregano, red pepper and vinegar for some extra complexity.
 The red wine vinegar is great addition for making this a dual purpose sauce that can also marinate.

 Like any sauce, if you make this a day or two ahead of time you’ll be rewarded by an even more flavorful end product.